 Or

-Use Control-Space Bar key on Mac Keyboard continuously to change, Input language on Mac.
+Use the Control-Space Bar key on a Mac Keyboard continuously to change the input language on a Mac.

 Solution 2: Manually Change Language Switching on Mac